8BitQuest/8-BitQuest/README.md

 - Start with the no-code editor and move into JavaScript
 - Dive into computer science fundamentals such as data structures and algorithms

-### 🤖 Game development with Godot (C#) (Coming soon!)
+### 🤖 Game development with Pygame (Python) (Coming soon!)
-- Get into game development with Godot, an open-source game engine
+- Dive into game development using Pygame, an open source library.
-- Start with Godot basics: scenes, nodes and the power of C#
+- Explore game design principles and coding techniques using Pygame.
 - Explore advanced topics like physics simulations and artificial intelligence

 ## 👯 Community (Coming soon!)